10 Things That are Illegal for Your Employer to Do

 Анастасия Семашко/Adobe man rubbing eyes in stress holding money

-Employers can pay you in cash as long as they take out the required deductions and report the earnings to the government.
+Employers can pay you in cash if they take out the required deductions and report the earnings to the government.
 However, your boss is prohibited from paying you in cash in an attempt to dodge reporting your earnings for tax purposes.

 Don’t join forces with your employer and try to cheat the government.
 If you are caught earning money that you’re not reporting, it can lead to tax fines and penalties.